hamidzmi/CV-Generator/README.md

 - Introduce asynchronous pipelines so embeddings/indexing can happen off the main request.
 - Add retrieval endpoints for dashboards or reporting tools.
 - Layer authentication/authorization once more than one user starts logging entries.
+- Aggregate work logs per project to derive date ranges for each experience heading.
+- Build an editable work-experience review UI that lets users adjust/generated content, persist overrides, and optionally trigger regeneration when new logs arrive.

 ---